 It shall be illegal to touch the kicker when in the act of kicking from scrimmage, subject to the following conditions:

-It shall be illegal for a player to use the body of another player or the goal post assembly in any way to gain elevation in an attempt to block a field goal or a convert attempt.
+It shall be illegal for a player to use the body of another player or the goal post assembly in any way to gain or maintain elevation in an attempt to block a field goal or a convert attempt.

 After a change in possession during a play, or the recovery of a kicked ball by either team, a player of the team in possession shall not be permitted to contact an opponent below the waist in any manner whatsoever.